-With the power supply plugged in and turned off, touch an unpainted area of the system chassis immediately before handling the mainboard or any component.
+With the power supply pluged in and turned off touch an unpainted area of the system chassis imedietly before handling the mainboard or any component.
 Doing so discharges the static charge your body may have built.

 After opening the mainboard carton, extract the system board holding it by its edges ,and place it only on a grounded anti-static surface, component side up.
 Inspect the board for damage.
-Press down on any of the socket IC's if it appears they are not properly seated.
+Press down on all of the socket IC's to make sure that they are properly seated.
 Do this only with the board placed on an anti-static mat.
 Do not touch the bottom of the board.